klee-repos/token-exchange-privatenet/README.md

 This demo should be used with:
 * Truffle Framework
-* testrpc or private net ethereum blockchain
+* Testrpc or private net Ethereum blockchain
-* Boostrap
+* Bootsrap
 * Metamask, Mist, or other Dapp-enabled browser.